oracle/terraform-provider-oci/website/docs/r/dns_zone.html.markdown

 		* `algorithm` - TSIG Algorithms are encoded as domain names, but most consist of only one non-empty label, which is not required to be explicitly absolute.
 For a full list of TSIG algorithms, see [Secret Key Transaction Authentication for DNS (TSIG) Algorithm Names](http://www.iana.org/assignments/tsig-algorithm-names/tsig-algorithm-names.xhtml#tsig-algorithm-names-1)
 		* `name` - A domain name identifying the key for a given pair of hosts.
 		* `secret` - A base64 string encoding the binary shared secret.
+* `id` - The OCID of the zone.
 * `name` - The name of the zone.
 * `self` - The canonical absolute URL of the resource.
 * `serial` - The current serial of the zone.
 As seen in the zone's SOA record.
-* `state` - The Zone's current state.
+* `state` - The current state of the zone resource.
-* `time_created` - The date and time the Zone was created, in the format defined by RFC3339.
-Example: `2016-08-25T21:10:29.600Z`
+* `time_created` - The date and time the image was created in "YYYY-MM-ddThh:mmZ" format with a Z offset, as defined by RFC 3339.  **Example:** `2016-07-22T17:23:59:60Z`
 * `version` - Version is the never-repeating, totally-orderable, version of the zone, from which the serial field of the zone's SOA record is derived.
 * `zone_type` - The type of the zone.
 Must be either `PRIMARY` or `SECONDARY`.

 ## Import

-PublicIps can be imported using the `id`, e.g.
+Zones can be imported using the `id`, e.g.

 ```
 $ terraform import oci_dns_zone.test_zone "id"